-Frequently Asked Questions about external bracing for treatment of Pigeon Chest
+Frequently Asked Questions about external compressive bracing for treatment of pectus carinatum (Pigeon Chest)

-External bracing often described as dynamic compression bracing is a well-established treatment for pigeon chest with the American Paediatric Surgical Association (APSA) in 2012 recommending it as first line therapy for the compliant pectus Carinatum deformity based on its scientific assessment of the medical literature.
+External bracing often described as dynamic compression bracing is a well-established treatment for pigeon chest with the American Paediatric Surgical Association (APSA) in 2012 recommending it as the first line therapy for the compliant pectus Carinatum (or pigeon chest) deformity based on its scientific assessment of the medical literature.

 Yes.
-The Pectus Clinic is run by doctors who practice evidence based medicine and are ethically obliged to offer treatments that are likely to be successful.
-In that regard, data is collected and outcomes of patients who have been treated by the Pectus Clinic with bracing have been published in peer reviewed journals.
-We are happy to share our data and results with you.
+The Pectus Clinic is run by doctors who practice evidence-based practice and are ethically obliged to offer treatments that are likely to be successful.
+In that regard, data is collected and outcomes of patients who have been treated with external compression bracing by the Pectus Clinic have been published in peer reviewed journals and presented in national and international meetings.

-As well as offering dynamic compression bracing, the Pectus Clinic where suitable offers an additional treatment (what doctors call an adjunct) involving ‘manipulation’ of the pigeon chest prior to custom fitting of the brace to the chest to a more corrected positon before the brace is worn.
-It is based on several well described physiotherapy techniques collectively called ‘soft tissue release’. it involves the soft cartilages joints between the breastbone and ribs (the origin of the pectus deformity) being gently pushed back into a more normal position prior to the brace fitting.
+As well as offering dynamic compression bracing, the Pectus Clinic (where suitable) offers an additional treatment (what doctors call an adjunct) involving ‘manipulation’ of the pigeon chest prior to custom fitting of the brace to the chest to a more corrected position before the brace is worn.
+It is based on several well described physiotherapy techniques collectively called ‘soft tissue release’.
+It involves the soft cartilage joints between the breastbone and ribs (the origin of the pectus deformity) being gently pushed back into a more normal position prior to the brace fitting.
 Having started the chest correction, the brace then holds the chest in its corrected or nearly corrected position.
-Our data suggests It appears to improve on how long the brace needs to be worn and particularly the compliance of the brace wearing.
+Our data suggests it appears to improve on how long the brace needs to be worn and particularly the compliance of the brace wearing.
 It is not essential, but certainty helps get the best result.
 We have recently published our results using this technique.
 Read more in the Results section.

 The technique is aimed at treating most patients, male or female with this type of deformity.
-However, there are two important considerations: Age and what is called ‘musculoskeletal maturity’ (essentially both reflect chest wall flexibility) and the type of pectus carinatum.
+However, there are three important considerations: Age, what is called ‘musculoskeletal maturity’ (essentially both reflect chest wall flexibility) and the type of pectus carinatum.

 Yes, age matters.
 Bracing is most effective in young patients with flexible chest walls and offers a permanent correction.
 The average age of patients having bracing at the Pectus Clinic is 14 years old.
 Currently our age range of patients who have successfully worn the brace and achieved results that they rated as very good or Excellent was from 8 years of age to 30 years of age.
 The type of bracing schedule we recommend can be adjusted to age, and though taking longer a brace may still be appropriate in older age groups.

 One reason is that you have been miss-diagnosed, and that you don’t have a pectus Carinatum.
-Expert assessment by a doctor prior to starting a bracing program ensures the correct diagnosis and the correct treatment offered.
+Expert assessment by Mr Hunt prior to starting a bracing program ensures the correct diagnosis and the correct treatment offered.

 Usually following the bracing for a few days, we would recommend taking simple painkillers like ibuprofen regularly, the pain quickly wears off and no painkiller is usually needed after the first 5 days.

 The Pectus Clinic works with pectus services, an American company that specialises in creating custom made braces for pigeon chest.
 They have been manufacturing braces for pigeon chest and nothing else for nearly 20 years.
-Nobody in the UK and quite possibly the world has more experience.
-More information about pectus services and the work they do can be found on their website - www.pectusservices.com.
+More information about pectus services and the work they do can be found on their website - www.pectusservices.com

 The brace is made of aircraft grade aluminium, polymer plastic front and back plates covered with medical foam and soft plastic sides.
 Its designed to be light, low profile and worn next to the skin.
-It comes with a set of front, back and side washable covers.
+It comes with a set of fronts, back and side washable covers.

 Yes.
 After the assessment and chest measurements, the brace is custom made on site in our workshop.
 This takes around 30-45 minutes and includes a custom fitting and adjustments for a perfect fit.

-After the manipulation (if used), custom fitting and bracing we arrange to see you the next day (and occasionally the day after that) for a further assessment.
-This is to check the brace and its fit to make any adjustments and to check the skin is not irritated.
+After the manipulation (if used), custom fitting and bracing, we then arrange to see you the next day (and rarely the day after that) for a further assessment.
+This is to check the brace and its fit to make any adjustments and to check that the skin is not irritated.
 At that point, we will go through the personalised bracing program.
 The time to be seen will be confirmed after the first appointment and for those travelling to the Pectus Clinic from a distance you may need to decide to stay overnight in London.